Center Videos and Media

 Winter 2021 lecture series: Protest, Race, and Citizenship across African Worlds

-Join us in conversation with emerging scholars tracing Horn of Africa connections to today’s global trends in popular politics, racial formation, and new forms of belonging.
-Each lecture is moderated by Jackson School Director Leela Fernandes, and is followed by a Q&A session.
+The Winter 2021 lecture series included conversations with emerging scholars tracing Horn of Africa connections to today’s global trends in popular politics, racial formation, and new forms of belonging.
+Each lecture was moderated by Jackson School Director Leela Fernandes, and was followed by a Q&A session.

 Arctic Series 2021: Indigenous Peoples, Climate Change, and the Environment

 In this “fireside chat,” Chief Dana Tizya-Tramm and Dr. Kevin Turner, discussed emerging issues and priorities identified by the Vuntut Gwitchin First Nation in the face of global challenges.
 Diverse topics included efforts to conserve the Porcupine Caribou Herd, adjustments during a pandemic, and pathways for unifying traditional insight of changing climate and landscapes with ongoing science-based monitoring approaches.
 This talk was part of a larger K-16 Educator Workshop Series introducing educators to the Arctic today, including the role of Arctic Indigenous peoples in international relations, their communities, and languages.
 Learn more about Chief Dana Tizya-Tramm and the workshop series here.

 Heritage Language Symposium 2021 – Keynote and Q&A: Heritage speakers in the L2 classrooms: towards evidence-based heritage language pedagogy

 The Heritage Language Symposium is an annual gathering of language teaching colleagues from the University of Washington and around the state for the purpose of discussing heritage language learning.